timescale/docs/timescaledb/overview/core-concepts/chunks.md

   rather, the database follows LRU caching rules on disk pages to maintain in-memory data and index caching.

-- **Local Indexes**.
+- **Local indexes**.
 Indexes are built on each chunk independently, rather than a global index across all data.
 This similarly ensures that *both* data and indexes from the latest chunks typically reside in memory, so that updating indexes when inserting data remains fast.
 And TimescaleDB can still ensure